dart-lang/site-www/src/tools/pub/publishing.md

 `2.0.0` as the stable version of the package.

-If all of the conditions at the beginning of this section are true, then you can ignore the following warning from `pub publish`:
+If all of the conditions at the beginning of this section are true, then you can ignore the following warning from `dart pub publish`:

    *"Packages with an SDK constraint on a pre-release of the Dart SDK should themselves be published as a pre-release version.
 If this package needs Dart